YXHYX/arduino-space-invaders/README.md

-# arduino-space-invaders
+# Arduino Space Invaders
-Space invaders game using an Arduino Uno and a TFT display
+Space Invaders game using an Arduino Uno, a TFT display, a joystick and a buzzer.

 ## Installation
 Download the code, extract the library and install it on Arduino IDE by copying it to the libraries folder in the Arduino folder.